hsf-training/hsf-training-cicd-github/README.md

 > **Note**
 > Click [here](https://hsf-training.github.io/hsf-training-cicd-github/) for the training website!

-This learning module explores how to build a CI/CD workflow, guiding participants through the development of automated processes using GitHub actions.
+This learning module explores how to build a CI/CD workflow, guiding participants through the development of automated processes using GitHub Actions.

 ## Records from past events